aws-deepracer/aws-deepracer-offroad-sample-project/README.md

         ros2 launch deepracer_offroad_launcher deepracer_offroad_launcher.py

+Once the AWS DeepRacer Offroad sample application is launched, you can follow the steps [here](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-set-up-vehicle-test-drive.html) to open the AWS DeepRacer Vehicle's Device Console and checkout the DeepRacer Offroad mode tab which will help you control the vehicle.

 ### Enabling `offroad` mode using the CLI

 Once the `deepracer_offroad_launcher` has been kicked off, open an adjacent new terminal as the root user: